zirafa/pushtape-cassette/README.md

 # Quick Start

 - Unzip all files to the document root on your web server.
-Check the base URL tag in index.html and then build cassette.json.
+Check the base URL tag in index.html and build cassette.json.

 ## Base URL